Working with legends

 When a border, background, or drop shadow is added to a legend with Fixed Frame enabled, they will resize to surround the legend items and not the bounding box.

 You can enable text wrapping on labels and descriptions by checking the boxes Wrap labels and Wrap descriptions, respectively, and setting maximum width values.
 The label and description widths will be used along with patch and gap measurements to set your total column width.
 If a column does not have labels or descriptions, the label and description widths will not be added to the total width of those columns.
 Text will wrap after it reaches the limit using standard character breaks.
-If a piece of text doesn't fit, it will be truncated with an ellipsis.
+If a piece of text cannot be broken up and will not fit, the width for the label or description will automatically adjust to the width of that piece of text for that item only.
+This will also increase the total width of the column containing that item.
 The measurements you set for description and label width will remain constant even if you resize the legend frame.
 They will not adjust proportionately like other measurements.

 When either label or description wrapping is enabled, wrapping is automatically enabled for headings and layer names as well.
 They will wrap to the total width of the item.